SARK ISLAND TRIPS

 La Seigneurie, a glorious newly renovated chapel and gardens in the northerly part of the island, La Seigneurie is just waiting to be explored.
 Beautiful flower-strewn granite walls encase one of the most historic buildings on Sark.
 Nestled amongst the thriving flowers and shrubs are the inspiring fruit and vegetable gardens, showcasing what wonders you can create and use in the kitchen.
 There is even a maze in the gardens you can lose yourself in before entering the chapel to discover the enchanting history of Sark’s Seigneurs.

 BUT what we are here for is the wildlife...And its plentyful!!

-Sark now boasts two breeding colenys of Guillemots or Brixham penguins as i like to call them, a breeding coloney of Razorbills and Puffins...
-Puffins are plentyful and they start returning to nest on the island late March and then head back out to sea with their young in July.
-There is also a plethera of other palegic birds including Turns, Oyster Catchers, Flumurs, Shags, Cormarants, Kitywakes, Sheerwaters, Petrels and Gannets to name just a few.
+Sark now boasts two breeding colony's (also called a loonary) of Guillemots or Brixham penguins as I like to call them, a breeding colony of Razorbills and Puffins...
+Puffins are plentiful and they start returning to nest on the island late March and then head back out to sea with their young in July.
+There is also a plethora of other pelagic birds including Turns, Oyster Catchers, Fulmars, Shags, Cormorant's, Kittiwakes, Shearwaters, Petrels and Gannets to name just a few.